 High-end content mills are a new breed of marketplace.
 Compared to their traditional counterparts, they pay better and they tend to be more selective in their acceptance process, making them more suitable for experienced writers.
 Here are five of the best.

-Contently’s clients are high-end and the pay reflects that.
+Contently’s clients are high-end and the pay reflects that – it’s even perhaps a little unfair to describe it as a content mill, because there’s direct negotiation.
 Rates are worked out between the freelancer and the client so it’s hard to predict how much you’ll get, but you can search Contently’s rates database to see what different clients have paid out recently.
 You can also see writers’ notes about working with a particular client, including whether they pay on time or not.

 ClearVoice works a lot like Contently.
 You set up a portfolio on the site and get added to a talent network, which clients can view and select the freelancers they want to work with.

-ClearVoice lets you pitch to clients, which Contently doesn’t.
+Unlike most content mills, ClearVoice lets freelance writers pitch to clients, which Contently doesn’t.
 It also lets you specify the role you prefer, offering options such as Content Strategist, Ghost Writer, and Copy Writer, and invites you to enhance your submissions with descriptions.

-Freedom With Writing describes a complex application process for eByline, but I was able to sign up instantly.
+Freedom With Writing describes a complex application process for eByline, but I was able to sign up instantly with my email address.
 That said, like ClearVoice and Contently, having a profile doesn’t guarantee work, so there is still quality control.
 Perhaps more so, since the clients are particularly prestigious here.

 An eByline writer can browse topics that are open for pitches on the eByline Pitch Board, but some clients choose to browse the talent network and contact writers directly instead.
 You can even write on spec and post your article for purchase, as with Constant Content.